 5. Know that being hurt does not take away your personal happiness

-Don’t let the hurt become a part of your identity and determine your happiness and attitude in life.
-You don’t have to wallow in your hurt forever.
-You can let go of it and move on.
+Even though you feel betrayed and heartbroken at the moment and everything seems bleak, don’t let the hurt become a part of your identity.
+Don’t let it determine your happiness and attitude in life.
+You don’t have to wallow in your hurt forever, and it is possible to move on.
 It is possible to forgive the person and yourself for whatever happened and move past it.
-Choose to forgive yourself, pick yourself up, and let go.
+So, prioritize self-care every day, pick yourself up, and eventually, let go.

 - When someone has hurt you deeply, sit back and process the hurt and anger.
 Allow yourself to feel the emotions you’re going through

-- Find healthy ways of venting – talk to your loved ones, journal, rant, etc.
+- What to do when someone hurts you emotionally?
+Find healthy ways of venting — talk to your loved ones, journal, rant, etc.

 - Explain what hurt you and then listen to their side of the story